SouchenOu/cpp-modules/README.md

 -----------------------------------------------------------------------

-*The difference between reference and pointers:
+📫The difference between reference and pointers:
 -----------------------------------------------

 1--Pointers: A pointer is a variable that holds the memory address of another variable.
 A pointer needs to be dereferenced with the * operator to access the memory location it points to.